Leafwing-Studios/Emergence/design/src/research/genetics.md

 ## Implied Constraints

-1. Each upgrade must be visually distinguishable.
+- each upgrade must be visually distinguishable
-   1. This follows from the [key design constraints](../high-level/game-thesis.md#key-design-constraints).
+  - this follows from the [key design constraints](../high-level/game-thesis.md#key-design-constraints)
-2. Strains must be visually distinguishable.
+- strains must be visually distinguishable
-   1. This should be done via player-driven color selection.
+- this should be done via player-driven color selection
-3. All combinations of mutations across different slots should be compatible.
+- all combinations of mutations across different slots should be compatible
-4. Incompatible mutations must belong to the same slot.
+- incompatible mutations must belong to the same slot
-5. Mutations should typically represent an increase in power over their base version.
+- mutations should typically represent an increase in power over their base version
-   1. Unlocking new mutations should be exciting and worth the resource investment.
+- unlocking new mutations should be exciting and worth the resource investment
-6. Every upgrade slot should have at least one "generally good" upgrade
+- every upgrade slot should have at least one "generally good" upgrade
-7. Mutations within the same slot should have clear tradeoffs between them.
+- mutations within the same slot should have clear tradeoffs between them